Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/05a_run_dynamis_delta.md

 P5 is split up into three "trios"- Delta, Sigma, and Omega.
 Each trio involves a series of mechanics before ending with Hello, World debuffs resolving that give players stacks of Dynamis, needed to clear the final phase.

-The "big puzzle" in this phase is to resolve the Hello, Worlds such that **each player ends the phase with exactly 3 stacks of Dynamis**.
+The "big puzzle" in this phase is to resolve the Hello, Worlds such that **each player ends the phase with 3 stacks of Dynamis**.

 ## Solar Ray